Effective Use of Python's Zip and Enumerate Functions for Cleaner Iteration Patterns

 Putting It Together: A Real-World Example

-.
+Scenario: You have two lists: product_ids and prices.
+You also have a third list discounts.
 Build a mapping of product to final price with error handling for mismatched lengths and use vectorized pandas integration for reporting.

 import pandas as pd